 Another recent film that is both a hit and a quintessential boomer movie is The Descendants with George Clooney.
 Just watch Clooney's masterly performance as he struggles with the loss of his wife, his family's heritage and his growing, rebellious daughters:

-Now he's a real boomer, caught in life's major dramas and facing daunting issues!
-Yes, Hollywood has caught on to the coming tsunami in popular culture raised by Baby Boomers as they pass the 50+ age mark - all of them by 2014.
+Now he's a real boomer, caught in life's major dramas and facing daunting issues.
+Yes, Hollywood is riding the tsunami in popular culture raised by Baby Boomers as they pass the 50+ age mark - all of them by 2014.

-Just like boomers were the foundation of the rise and huge success of Young Adult (YA) Literature back in the 1960s and 70s, they will be behind the success of BB literature or boomer lit.
+Just like boomers were the foundation of the rise and huge success of Young Adult (YA) Literature back in the 1960s and 70s, they will be behind the rising success of boomer lit.

 The same is happening elsewhere in the world.
 A recent report published by the United Nations Population Fund predicts a radical and unprecedented aging of the world population in the 21st century.
 As of now, every second, around the world, two persons celebrate their sixtieth birthday and one in nine is aged 60 years or over.

 While Boomer lit is a totally new genre, there is one thing we already know: it is vast, flexible and can accommodate all kinds of theme-related sub-genres from romance to thrillers and science fiction.
 It also covers various literary forms from poetry to novellas and short stories as well as non fiction with memoirs and guides especially aimed at Boomers as they face new issues in the "Third Act" of their lives or, if you prefer, their "second adulthood".

 Good reads in boomer lit, here are some suggestions, click on the titles to get to the Amazon site:

 - The Best Exotic Marigold Hotel by Deborah Moggach